ROCm/aomp/bin/README.md

 | roctrace   |Latest ROCm| $HOME/git/aomp13/roctracer           | [roctracer](https://github.com/ROCm-Developer-Tools/roctracer)
 | rocprofiler|Latest ROCm| $HOME/git/aomp13/rocprofiler         | [rocprofiler](https://github.com/ROCm-Developer-Tools/rocprofiler)

-If the component is a core aomp component, then the branch name in the corresponding repository is aomp-dev.
+If the component is a core aomp component, then the development branch name is aomp-dev.
 The default branch name for other non-core components is set in the aomp_common_vars file.
 It is typically the name of the latest ROCm release in the external source repository.